Center for

 • Master of Science in Medical Sciences

-• Communicate effectively with patients, caregivers, and the healthcare team to deliver high-quality, patient-centered care
+• Collaborating effectively with patients, caregivers, and colleagues to provide coordinated care

 Acupuncture and Chinese Herbal Medicine (DAcCHM)